Seneca-ICTOER/OPS335/docs/A-Labs/lab1.md

 Except for your host machine, all the Virtual Machines in this course will have **static network configuration** (as opposed to Automatic or DHCP).
 Sometimes, you will be required to debug networking problems quickly by changing the network configuration of your VMs.

-7. Edit the **ifcfg-interfacename** (most likely ifcfg-eth0) file for each of your VMs to use a static IP address (refer to previous OPS235 lab on networking: [ Network Config - CLI ] (ADD LINK).
+7. Edit the **ifcfg-interfacename** (most likely ifcfg-eth0) file for each of your VMs to use a static IP address (refer to previous OPS235 lab on networking: [\[Network Config - CLI\]](https://seneca-ictoer.github.io/OPS235/A-Labs/lab6#part-3-configuring-vm-network-setup-via-command-line-centos2-and-centos3).
     - You should be configuring the BOOTPROTO (**static** instead of dhcp), IPADDR, PREFIX (or NETMASK), GATEWAY, HWADDR, and DNS1 for this file.
 Note the following information for this setup:
     - Set your IPADDR for each VM with the following rules:
         1. Your IPADDR's third octet will use the last 2 digits in your student number.
         2. Make certain that the 4th octet for your VMs does not start with 1 since that is reserved by your host machine.
 (Use the recommended fourth octets: **2 for vm1**, **3 for vm2**, and **4 for vm3**.)
     - Don't forget to set the default gateway and DNS server for your VMs.
 You can use your host's IP address as a gateway and DNS server (_libvirt_ will proxy the requests to the real DNS server).
-    - You can refer to your previous lab to obtain information for setup of these options: [ Configuring a VM Host ] (ADD LINK)
+    - You can refer to your previous lab to obtain information for setup of these options: [\[Configuring a VM Host\]](./installation-lab0.md#configuring-a-vm-host)

 8. Make note of the files used and entries required and note them in your lab log-book.
 9. Save your editing session, and then restart each VM and run the following command to ensure they still have the network configuration you set: